Stem Cell Anti-Aging Treatment - Why We Age

 * MR-mammography, etc.

-Relevant Information on Stem Cell-based Therapies in Real Life
+Relevant external information on Stem Cell-based Therapies:

 Park, Byung-Soon, and Won-Serk Kim.
 "Adipose-Derived Stem Cells and Their Secretory Factors for Skin Aging and Hair Loss."
 Textbook of Aging Skin (2017): 205-224.